slawekradzyminski/awesome-testing.com/_posts/2025-12-06-learning-ai.md

 ## Practice

-To really understand what these systems can do — and what they stubbornly refuse to do — you need to walk the User Path and the Builder Path as well.
+To really understand what LLMs and agents can do — and what they stubbornly refuse to do — you need to walk the User Path and the Builder Path as well.
 You need your hands on the tools, not just the diagrams.

 That’s why I invest in my own learning.
 I keep active subscriptions: Cursor (where I mostly use Opus 4.5) and Chat GPT Plus (which gives me access to Codex).
 I also push to use these tools at work — and yes, I’ll say it openly: you should lobby for that too.
 This is the direction the industry is moving.
 AI coding isn’t disappearing; it’s evolving.
 Those who learn to collaborate with AI, rather than fear it or ignore it, will shape what comes next.